-Lower Manhattan Development Corporation (LMDC) has prepared the following amended Partial Action Plan with regard to the \$783 million federal appropriation administered by the United States Department of Housing and Urban Development (HUD) for damaged properties and businesses (including the restoration of utility infrastructure) as well as for economic revitalization related to the terrorist attacks at the World Trade Center on September 11, 2001.
-This amended plan details the proposed expenditure of \$750 million of the \$783 million appropriation.
-The other \$33 million is addressed in a separate Partial Action Plan that was approved by HUD on September 15, 2003.
+Lower Manhattan Development Corporation (LMDC) has prepared the following amended Partial Action Plan with regard to the \$783,000,000 federal appropriation administered by the United States Department of Housing and Urban Development (HUD) for damaged properties and businesses (including the restoration of utility infrastructure) as well as for economic revitalization related to the terrorist attacks at the World Trade Center (WTC) on September 11, 2001.
+This amended plan details the proposed expenditure of \$750,000,000 of the \$783,000,000 appropriation.
+The other \$33,000,000 is addressed in a separate Partial Action Plan that was approved by HUD on September 15, 2003.
 LMDC is also the recipient of another \$2 billion federal grant from HUD for World Trade Center disaster recovery and rebuilding efforts in the aftermath of the terrorist attacks.

-This Plan details programs to restore, rebuild, and revitalize utility infrastructure in Lower Manhattan (Utility Restoration and Infrastructure Rebuilding Program or URIR Program), to fund other improvements in and around the World Trade Center (Other World Trade Center Area Improvements or OWTCA Improvements), and to complete the abatement and deconstruction of a building at 130 Liberty Street (130 Liberty Street Deconstruction Program or 130 Liberty Program).
+This Plan details programs to restore, rebuild, and revitalize utility infrastructure in Lower Manhattan (Utility Restoration and Infrastructure Rebuilding Program or URIR Program); to fund other improvements in and around the World Trade Center (Other World Trade Center Area Improvements or OWTCA Improvements): to complete the abatement and deconstruction of a building at 130 Liberty Street (130 Liberty Deconstruction Program or 130 Liberty Program); and to support other Lower Manhattan projects or programs using 130 Liberty Deconstruction recovered and residual funds (130 Liberty Settlement Funds).
 The programs are administered by LMDC and in the case of the URIR Program by the New York State Urban Development Corporation d/b/a Empire State Development (ESD), New York State's economic development agency, in cooperation with the Economic Development Corporation (EDC), The City of New York's development agency.

-The following table details the current allocations for each activity as approved by HUD on July 6, 2016 and the proposed February 2019 amendments.
+The following table details the current allocations for each activity as approved by HUD on March 8, 2019 and the proposed amendments to increase South Street Seaport Museum funding.